On tail behaviour of stationary second-order Galton-Watson processes with immigration: Introduction

 Note that in case of \ $\alpha = 1$ \ and \ $m_\vare = \infty$ \ Basrak et al.\ \cite[Theorem 2.1.1]{BasKulPal} assume additionally that \ $\vare$ \ is consistently varying (or in other words intermediate varying), but, eventually, it follows from the fact that \ $\vare$ \ is regularly varying.
 Basrak et al.\ \cite[Remark 2.2.2]{BasKulPal} derived the result of Theorem \ref{GWI_stat} also for \ $\alpha \in [2, 3)$ \ under the additional assumption \ $\EE(\xi^3) < \infty$ \ (not mentioned in the paper), and they remark that the same applies to all \ $\alpha \in [3, \infty)$ \ (possibly under an additional moment assumption \ $\EE(\xi^{\lfloor \alpha\rfloor + 1})<\infty$).

-In Barczy et al.\ \cite{BarBosPap} we study regularly varying non-stationary Galton--Watson processes with immigration.
+In Barczy et al.\ \cite{BarBosPap} we study regularly varying non-stationary (first-order) Galton--Watson processes with immigration.

 As the main result of the paper, in Theorem \ref{Thm3}, in the same spirit as in Theorem \ref{GWI_stat}, we present sufficient conditions on the offspring and immigration distributions of a second-order Galton--Watson process with immigration under which its associated 2-type Galton--Watson process with immigration has a unique stationary distribution such that its common marginals are regularly varying.
-More generally, one can pose an open problem, namely, under what conditions on the offspring and immigration distributions of a general \ $p$-type Galton--Watson branching process with immigration, its unique ($p$-dimensional) stationary distribution is jointly regularly varying.
+According to our knowledge, such a result has not been established so far, e.g., we could not find any reference which would address regularly varying GINAR(2) processes.
+Our result and the applied technique might be extended to a \ $p$-th order Galton--Watson branching process with immigration, however such an extension is not immediate, for example, it is not clear what would replace the constant \ $\sum_{i=0}^\infty m_i^\alpha$ \ in Theorem \ref{Thm3}. \ More generally, one can pose an open problem, namely, under what conditions on the offspring and immigration distributions of a general \ $p$-type Galton--Watson branching process with immigration, its unique ($p$-dimensional) stationary distribution is jointly regularly varying.
+We also note that there is a vast literature on tail behavior of regularly varying time series (see, e.g., Hult and Samorodnitsky \cite{HulSam}), however, the available results do not seem to be applicable for describing the tail behavior of the stationary distribution for regularly varying branching processes.
+The link between GINAR and autoregressive processes is that their autocovariance functions are identical under finite second moment assumptions, but we can not see that it would imply anything for the tail behavior of a GINAR process knowing the tail behaviour of a corresponding autoregressive process.
+Further, in our situation the second moment is infinite, so the autocovariance function is not defined.

+Very recently, B\H osze and Pap \cite{BosPap} have studied regularly varying non-stationary second-order Galton--Watson processes with immigration.
+They have found some sufficient conditions on the initial, the offspring and the immigration distributions of a non-stationary second-order Galton–-Watson process with immigration under which the distribution of the process in question is regularly varying at any fixed time.
+The results in B\H osze and Pap \cite{BosPap} can be considered as extensions of the results in Barczy et al.\ \cite{BarBosPap} on not necessarily stationary (first-order) Galton--Watson processes with immigration.
+Concerning the results in B\H osze and Pap \cite{BosPap} and in the present paper, there is no overlap, for more details see Remark \ref{Rem_no_overlap}.